perfah/Rustland-old/README.md

 -----------------

   A **work-in-progress** window manager, or more specifically a compositor for the Wayland protocol, with features such as automatic window tiling and interactivity over tcp.
-Rustland is written in Rust and is aiming for flexibility and powerful customization.
+Rustland is written in Rust (lo and behold) and is aiming for flexibility and powerful customization.

-  Rustland is currently in the alpha stage so it will probably not fit your needs just yet.
+  Rustland is currently in the alpha stage and will probably not fit your needs just yet.

   <img align="right" width="549" height="361" src="https://i.gyazo.com/9d8d6f9d7956d11e958c4dbd7154b497.png">